-The initial comparison between the EP findings of males and females in the UAS (Table 1) indicates important differences.
-These include slower heart rate, longer PR interval, and prolonged AV Wenckebach and AV 2:1 blocks in the males, as well as longer AERP and substantially reduced AF substrate in the females.
-An important issue that should be considered is the increased weight of the males during the EP study.
-Since our recordings were performed four weeks after device implantation, this difference simply reflects the difference in growing curves between males and females.
-While we cannot exclude that the weight difference affected the EP findings to some extent, at least for heart rate, such differences were also previously reported in a study applying telemetric recordings in males and females of approximately similar weight 40.
-Interestingly, in this study, the heart rate difference was most prominent between males and females that were housed singly40, a condition that existed in our case as well (in order to prevent EP device extraction by cagemates).
-The prolonged AV Wenckebach block and AV 2:1 block, as well as the shorter AERP in males, might reflect either different intrinsic atrial properties or differences in extrinsic factors such as autonomic tone or sex hormones.
-Further experiments, which are out of the scope of the current study, will be needed to differentiate between such options.
+Our initial comparison indicated important differences between the electrophysiological findings in males and females in the UAS (Table 1).
+These included slower heart rate, longer PR interval, and prolonged AV Wenckebach and AV 2:1 blocks in males, and longer AERP and substantially reduced AF substrate in females.
+An important issue that should be considered is the increased weight of the males during the electrophysiology study.
+As our recordings were performed 4 weeks after device implantation, this difference simply reflects the difference in growth rates between males and females.
+While we cannot discount that this weight difference may have affected the electrophysiological findings to some extent, at least for heart rate, such differences have also been reported previously from a study that carried out telemetric recordings in male and female rats of approximately similar weight 40.
+Interestingly, in that study, the difference in heart rate was most pronounced between males and females that were housed singly40; this condition existed in our case as well, to prevent cagemates from extracting the electrophysiology devices.
+The prolonged AV Wenckebach block and AV 2:1 block, as well as the shorter AERP in males, might reflect either different intrinsic atrial properties or differences in extrinsic factors, such as autonomic tone or sex hormones.
+Further experiments, which were beyond the scope of the current study, will be needed to differentiate between such possibilities.

-For the AERP sex-dependent difference, interpretation is somewhat more complex: We have previously shown that in male rats implanted with an atrial electrode, the AERP is progressively shortened over time 37, presumably reflecting a remodeling process as a result of mechanical loading of the electrode on the RA myocardium.
-Thus, a possible option is that the female atrium is less susceptible to the mechanical loading induced by the electrode and therefore the AERP sex difference that was detected four weeks post-device implantation mainly reflects less loading-dependent electrical remodeling in the females.
-Indeed, it is well documented that estrogens improve myocardial adaptation to ventricular pressure overload in hypertensive women 41 , and similar findings were found in rodent models of trans-aortic constriction 42, 43.
-In addition, this possibility may also be supported by the reported absence of sex-dependent differences in action potential characteristics in mice atrial cardiomyocytes under basal conditions 31.
-In a future study, direct comparison between the AERP of males and females early post EP device implantation may be important based on our current findings.
-However, such experiment, although simple to perform technically, was not in the main scope of our current study.
-As mentioned above, sex-dependent differences in AF substrate were also remarkable.
-This issue will be discussed in detail later on in the discussion below.
+For the sex-dependent difference in AERP, the interpretation is somewhat more complex.
+We have previously shown that in male rats implanted with an atrial electrode, AERP becomes progressively shorter over time 37, presumably reflecting a remodeling process as a result of mechanical loading of the electrode on the RA myocardium.
+Thus, one possibility is that the atrium in females is less susceptible to the mechanical loading induced by the electrode, and therefore, the sex difference in AERP that was detected 4 weeks post-device implantation mainly reflects less loading-dependent electrical remodeling in females.
+Indeed, it is well documented that estrogens improve myocardial adaptation to ventricular pressure overload in women who have hypertension 41 , and similar findings have been reported for rodent models of trans-aortic constriction 42, 43.
+This possibility may be further supported by the reported absence of sex-dependent differences in the action potential characteristics of mice atrial cardiomyocytes under basal conditions 31.
+Our findings suggest that it may be useful in future work to perform a direct comparison of AERP in males and females shortly after implantation of the electrophysiology device.
+Such an experiment, although technically relatively simple to perform, was beyond the scope of our current study.
+As mentioned above, there were also remarkable sex-dependent differences in AF substrate.
+This issue will be explored in greater detail later in the discussion.

-ISO and PEN markedly modulate the supraventricular EP
+ISO and PEN markedly modulate supraventricular electrophysiology